History of the University of Virginia: Visitors and gatherings at the university

-On June 10, 1940, United States President Franklin D. Roosevelt came to the university's Memorial Gymnasium to watch his son Franklin D. Roosevelt Jr. graduate, and to give the commencement address.
-Instead, "in this university founded by the first great American teacher of democracy" he made his impromptu "Stab in the Back" speech denouncing the act of Italy joining beside Nazi Germany to invade Italy and France on that day.
+On June 10, 1940, President Franklin D. Roosevelt came to the university's Memorial Gymnasium to watch his son Franklin D. Roosevelt Jr. graduate, and to give the commencement address.
+Instead, "in this university founded by the first great American teacher of democracy", he made his impromptu "Stab in the Back" speech, denouncing the act of Italy joining beside Nazi Germany to invade Italy and France on that day.
 (Graduation ceremonies are traditionally held on the Lawn, but rain had forced a move to "Mem Gym" for the Class of 1940.)

-In the early 1960s, civil rights leaders Martin Luther King Jr., James Farmer, Aaron Henry, Bayard Rustin, and others spoke at the university under the sponsorship of the Virginia Council on Human Relations, a student organization which presented speakers on Grounds who opposed the state's prevailing policy of racial segregation.
+In the early 1960s, civil rights leaders Martin Luther King Jr., James Farmer, Aaron Henry, Bayard Rustin, and others spoke at the university under the sponsorship of the Virginia Council on Human Relations, a student organization which presented speakers on the Grounds who opposed the state's prevailing policy of racial segregation.
 John Lewis, Chairman of the Student Nonviolent Coordinating Committee spoke in 1965 while his head was still bandaged from a police beating he received leading the first march from Selma to Montgomery.

 Martin Luther King Jr.'s speech at Old Cabell Hall in 1963 met with no resistance of any kind among the student body or administration.
-He called for a doubling of black registrations at universities in the South.
+He called for a doubling of Black registrations at universities in the South.
 African-American enrollment has since been increased tenfold at the university.
-Five years later in 1968, when King was shot, the Rotunda flag was flown at half-mast and then-President of the University Edgar F. Shannon Jr., led a UVa memorial service in Cabell Hall.
+Five years later in 1968, when King was shot, the Rotunda flag was flown at half-mast, and then-president of the university Edgar F. Shannon Jr., led a UVa memorial service in Cabell Hall.
 All classes at UVa were made optional during the service.